Future Electronics Hosted A Market Intelligence Seminar In Dortmund, Germany

-The Market Intelligence Seminar was designed to give Future Electronics' customers first-hand insights into the current electronic components market and supply landscape.
+The Market Intelligence Seminar was designed to give Future Electronicsï¿1⁄2 customers first-hand insights into the current electronic components market and supply landscape.

 The seminar was moderated by Can Pollok, Branch Manager at the Dortmund office.
 Presentations were made by executives from top companies in the industry such as Onsemi, Littelfuse, Nexperia, and Vishay.
 The presentations centred around lead-time development, component pricing, supplier investments, and market development.